scheduleonce/request-migrations/README.md

 1.  **Define your migrations:**

     Create a `migrations` directory in your project.
-Inside, create `.ts` (or `.js`) files for each migration, following the naming convention:
+Inside, create `.ts` files for each migration, following the naming convention:

     ```
-    <migration-description>.ts
+    <migration-description>.migration.ts
     ```

-    Example: `separate-user-name-to-first-and-last-name.ts`
+    Example: `split-user-name.migration.ts`

     Each migration file should export a `Migration` object: